bitwarden/passwordless-docs/src/guide/frontend/android.md

 @tab Without Dagger Hilt

-Or you can set the Context of PasswordlessClient manually: Ensure the context is set to the current `Activity`.
+Or you can set the Context of PasswordlessClient manually.
+Ensure the context is set to the current `Activity`.

 ```kotlin
 /** Context needs to be set according to current activity